Setting up a bank account as an expat

 1. Do your research:

-Research the banks in your local market.
+The first step to managing your expat finances effectively is research.
+Start researching the banks in your local market to find the right option for your finances.
 Even those operating in the same country can vary in terms of:

 • monthly fees